A Kader. A phone. A life that shouldn't have been lost.

 SahAIbat was built for her.

 Not a diagnostic engine.
 Not a replacement for doctors.
-A companion — something that walks alongside the Kader, giving her confidence when she needs it most.
+A companion — something that walks alongside the Kader, the midwife, the worried parent — giving confidence when it's needed most.